 It looks like the post went up in 2011 and stopped working in 2013.

-Now we have everything we need to write a better, more comprehensive, more detailed version of the original, one that’s right up to date.
+Now, we have everything we need to write a better, more comprehensive, more detailed version of the original.
+And one that doesn’t deliver an error message.

 - Which questions go unanswered?